CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 </table>
 {{</html-code>}}

 This health and fitness watch is water-resistant.
 If you are swimming or dancing in the rain, the watch will never get the effect.
 The watch is also dust-proof.
 This health and fitness watch will look perfect on your wrist.
 The user has to feel free while swimming or washing hands.

-To connect this watch with your phone, you must have an android device or an IOS device.
-The android is up to 4.4 or above, and IOS is up to 8.0 or above.
+To connect this watch with your phone, you must have an android device or an ios device.
+The android is up to 4.4 or above, and ios is up to 8.0 or above.
 To watch detailed exercise data, you have to install a VeryFitPro application only.
 So, If you are looking for a health and fitness watch for your kids, then you can go with Fitfort fitness tracker.

 {{<pros>}}